kenjis/ci-app-for-ci-phpunit-test/README.md

-# CodeIgniter Test Application for CI PHPUnit Test
+# CodeIgniter Test Application for ci-phpunit-test

-This CodeIgniter Application is for testing of [CI PHPUnit Test](https://github.com/kenjis/ci-phpunit-test).
+This CodeIgniter Application is for testing of [ci-phpunit-test](https://github.com/kenjis/ci-phpunit-test).

 ## Requirements